Hugh-Dev/Hugh-Dev/README.md

 ###
 <p align="justify">Curious mind, open-source believer, science-driven and community-rooted.
 I build with purpose and think beyond code.
-I enjoy solving technical debt—it’s led me to combine advanced technical skills with a deep curiosity for understanding far more than just data. :jigsaw:
+I enjoy solving technical debt—it’s led me to combine advanced technical skills with a deep curiosity for understanding far more than just data. 🔭
 </p>